Choirless/choirlessapi/README.md

 # Choirless API

-The Choirless API allows easy manipulation of data stored in the Choirless music collabortion platform.
+The Choirless API allows easy manipulation of data stored in the Choirless music collaboration platform.

-This API can be deployed to IBM Cloud Functions (OpenWhisk) or during development, run locally as a Node.js/Express app.
-Application data is stored in Cloudant/CouchDB databases.
+This API can be deployed to IBM Cloud Functions (based on Apache OpenWhisk) or during development, run locally as a Node.js/Express app.
+Application data is stored in Cloudant/Apache CouchDB databases.

 ## Configuration

-The following environment variables configure how the API accesses the database
+The following environment variables configure how the API accesses the database:

 - `COUCH_URL` - the URL of the CouchDB/Cloudant service e.g. `http://admin:admin@localhost:5984`.
 - `COUCH_USERS_DATABASE` - the name of the users database, storing registered Choirless users.
-- `COUCH_CHOIRLESS_DATABASE` - the name of the main choirless database (stores choirs/members/songs/parts).
+- `COUCH_CHOIRLESS_DATABASE` - the name of the main Choirless database (stores choirs/members/songs/parts).
 - `COUCH_KEYS_DATABASE` - the name of the database for storing API access keys.
 - `COUCH_RENDER_DATABASE` - the name of the database to store render status objects.
 - `COUCH_INVITATION_DATABASE` - the name of the invitations database.
-- `LOCAL_MODE` - if `true` runs without authentication middleware
+- `LOCAL_MODE` - if `true` runs without authentication middleware.
-- `COS_REGION` - the Cloudant object storage region
+- `COS_REGION` - the Cloud Object Storage region.
-- `COS_ACCESS_KEY_ID` - Cloud Object Storage credentials
+- `COS_ACCESS_KEY_ID` - Cloud Object Storage credentials.
-- `COS_ACCESS_KEY_SECRET` - Cloud Object Storage credentials
+- `COS_ACCESS_KEY_SECRET` - Cloud Object Storage credentials.
-- `COS_DEFAULT_BUCKET` - Cloud Object Storage raw upload bucket
+- `COS_DEFAULT_BUCKET` - Cloud Object Storage raw upload bucket.
-- `COS_ENDPOINT` - Cloud Object Storage endpoint
+- `COS_ENDPOINT` - Cloud Object Storage endpoint.

 ### W3ID Environment Variables